bhampton-som/Protocols/Gel Stains/Colloidal-Coomassie-Stain.md

+## Sensitive Coomassie Staining of Protein Bands in SDS-PAGE Gels

 ### References:
 - Kang, Dong-Hoon, Yong-Song Gho, Myung-Koo Suh, and Chul-Hun Kang.
 “Highly Sensitive and Fast Protein Detection with Coomassie Brilliant Blue in Sodium Dodecyl Sulfate-Polyacrylamide Gel Electrophoresis.”
 Bulletin of the Korean Chemical Society 23, no. 11 (2002): 1511–12. https://doi.org/10.5012/bkcs.2002.23.11.1511.
 - Dyballa, Nadine, and Sabine Metzger.
 “Fast and Sensitive Colloidal Coomassie G-250 Staining for Proteins in Polyacrylamide Gels.”
 Journal of Visualized Experiments, no. 30 (August 3, 2009): 2–5. https://doi.org/10.3791/1431.